White Noise: Text and Criticism by Don DeLillo

 “What good is knowledge if it just floats in the air?
 It goes from computer to computer.
 It changes and grows every second of every day.
 But nobody actually knows anything.”

 The novel’s third section, “Dylarama,” returns to the short-chapter mode of the first, and narrates Jack’s attempt to learn more about an experimental drug, Dylar, that Babette has been taking to cure her fear of death.
-Highlights of this section include a visit from Jack’s father-in-law, an emissary from a vanished world (to speak in present media argot, of “the white working class”) who brings a German-made gun, and a Socratic dialogue between Jack and Murray wherein the oracle counsels our narrator that the only way to avoid the fear of death is to become death’s master by killing someone else.
+Highlights of this section include a visit from Jack’s father-in-law, an emissary from the vanishing world of the white working class, who brings a German-made gun, and a Socratic dialogue between Jack and Murray wherein the oracle counsels our narrator that the only way to avoid the fear of death is to become death’s master by killing someone else.
 When Jack attempts to take the advice by committing murder—in the lead-up to the act, with the potential for violence bringing clarity, he “knew for the first time what rain really was”—a comic anti-climax ensues.
-An extraordinary conversation with some German-speaking nuns in Germantown draws to a conclusion and reverses the novel’s German motif, where Germany stands for a deadly Romantic-Hitlerian escape from the unlived life; the nuns inform Jack that they do not actually have faith but that faith is necessary all the same:
+An extraordinary conversation with some German-speaking nuns in Germantown draws to a conclusion and reverses the novel’s German motif, where Germany stands for a deadly Romantic-Hitlerian escape from the unlived life.
+The nuns inform Jack that they do not actually have faith but that faith is necessary all the same:

 “It is for others.
 Not for us.”